 - Should you buy a second home?

-- Getting a mortgage on a second property
+- Getting a house repayments on a second property

 - How much is stamp duty going to be?